portapps/portapps.github.io/src/_includes/app/infos/openvpn.md

 ### TAP driver

-Before using OpenVPN portable you have to download and install the TAP driver.
+Before using {{ include.app.label }} portable you have to download and install the TAP driver.
 The setup file is located in `app\tap-windows.exe`.